 We left the field to watch the enchanting spectacle from a distance and get an overall view of the balloons in all their glory.
 Our timing was perfect because the music started to build up to a choreographed finale.

-Check out the latest Filzmoos hotel prices and info at Booking.com
+Check out the latest Filzmoos hotel rates and availability

 I didn’t know anything like Filzmoos Balloon Festival existed until I saw this magical event for myself.
 I’ll now be on the look out for more events like this.
 Have you been to a balloon festival?
 Where did you see the balloons light up the night?